Ashok0/EnderalVREssentials-Nightly/README.md

 ## Nemesis Configuration

-### Flinching Animations
+### Flinching Animations / ADXP
 Flinching adds flinching animations.
 NPCs will react with an animation when attacked with the right fist or melee weapons in either hand.
 Flinching has been pre-configured with Wabbajack but the configuration process has been documented below for reference.

+ADXP is a framework built on SkySA that bypasses the Skyrim animation wall, allowing for modern combat.
+It brings chainable power attacks, animated charged attacks, animated transitions and non linear movesets to Skyrim.
+While most of these features are inconsequential in VR as you never see the player moving in third person, ADXP is extremely useful in overhauling NPC animations.
+With this mod, enemies move slower with more fluid Dark Souls style movements during combat.

+1. In Windows, navigate to "Virus and Threat Protection" > "Manage Settings" and temporarily untick "Real-time protection" or Windows may prevent Nemesis from running properly.
-1. Install the prerequisite "Spell, Perk, Item Distributor" and "Ultimate Combat and Creatures Behaviour compatibility for Nemesis" mods in MO2.
+2. For Flinching: Install "Spell, Perk, Item Distributor", "Ultimate Combat and Creatures Behaviour compatibility for Nemesis", and "Flinching SSE VR" mods in MO2.
 Remove any previously installed FNIS related mods.
+3. For ADXP: Install "VR Address Library for SKSEVR", "Dynamic Animation Replacer for Skyrim VR", "Animation Motion Revolution VR", and "ADXP" (delete MCO.dll) mods.
-2. Download Nemesis Unlimited Behavior Engine from [HERE](https://github.com/ShikyoKira/Project-New-Reign---Nemesis-Main/releases).
+4. Download Nemesis Unlimited Behavior Engine from [HERE](https://github.com/ShikyoKira/Project-New-Reign---Nemesis-Main/releases).
-3. Launch MO2 and install Nemesis Unlimited Behavior Engine as a regular mod.
+5. Launch MO2 and install Nemesis Unlimited Behavior Engine as a regular mod.
 (This tool must be run from the MO2 virtual file system or Skyrim Data folder)
-4. Select Tools > Executables > Add an executable ("+" icon in upper left) > Add from file > Navigate to "Nemesis Unlimited Behavior Engine.exe" in the \mods\Nemesis\Nemesis_Engine\ subfolder in your MO2 folder and select "Open"
+6. Select Tools > Executables > Add an executable ("+" icon in upper left) > Add from file > Navigate to "Nemesis Unlimited Behavior Engine.exe" in the \mods\Nemesis\Nemesis_Engine\ subfolder in your MO2 folder and select "Open"
-5. Right click on "Overwrite" in the left window pane and select: Clean Overwrite > OK.
+7. Right click on "Overwrite" in the left window pane and select: Clean Overwrite > OK.
 (If applicable, this option may not be available if your overwrite folder is already clean)
-6. Select Nemesis Unlimited Behavior Engine from upper right drop down and click RUN
+8. Select Nemesis Unlimited Behavior Engine from upper right drop down and click RUN
-7. Click OK for both Warning pop-ups
+9. Click OK for both Warning pop-ups
-8. Click "Update Engine"
+10. Click "Update Engine"
-9. Tick the "Flinching Animations" option and click "Launch Nemesis Behavior Engine".
-If you receive an error message, reboot and repeat this step.
+11. For Flinching, tick the "Flinching Animations" option.
+For ADXP, tick the "Attack - Distar Experience" option.
+12. Click "Launch Nemesis Behavior Engine".
-10. Wait for the process to finish and then close the Nemesis Unlimited Behavior Engine.
+13. Wait for the process to finish and then close the Nemesis Unlimited Behavior Engine.
-11. Right click on "Overwrite" and select "Create Mod".
+14. Right click on "Overwrite" and select "Create Mod".
 Enter a custom name i.e. Nemesis_Output and click OK.
-12. Tick "Nemesis_Output" in the left window pane.
+15. Tick "Nemesis_Output" in the left window pane.
-13. Revert the upper right dropdown bar back to "SKSE".
+16. Revert the upper right dropdown bar back to "SKSE".
+17. Re-enable "Real-time protection" in Windows.
-14. You may need to re-run this process if you change your load order.
+18. You may need to re-run this process if you change your load order.

 ## DynDOLOD 3 and SkyVRaan Configuration